AckerlyXu/heima/articles/virtual-machines/linux/azure-vm-storage-overview.md

 When creating a VM from the `azure-cli` you can choose between standard and premium when choosing the VM size via the `-z` or `--vm-size` cli flag.

-## Creating a VM with a Managed Disk
+## Creating a VM with an Unmanaged Disk

 The following example requires the Azure CLI 2.0, which you can [install here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).